Generating magnon Bell states via parity measurement: Theoretical framework

 where $\tilde{\Delta}_e=\tilde{\omega}_e-\tilde{\omega}_n$ and $\tilde{\Delta}_f=\tilde{\omega}_f-\tilde{\omega}_m$.
-Here the effective coupling between magnons and atomic transitions are induced by exchanging virtual photons of cavity modes.
-In recent experiments, for a $1$ mm-diameter YIG sphere with a bare frequency $\omega_{n,m}\sim$ GHz, the dispersive coupling strengths $G_{e,f}$ are in order of MHz~\cite{MagnonXu,xuBellstate}.
+Here the effective couplings between magnons and qutrit transitions are induced by exchanging the virtual photons of cavity modes.
+In the recent experiments, for a $1$ mm-diameter YIG sphere with a bare frequency $\omega_{n,m}\sim$ GHz, the dispersive coupling strengths $G_{e,f}$ are in order of $10$ MHz~\cite{MagnonXu,xuBellstate}.
 In Appendix~\ref{AppendSec:OneModeCoupling}, we provide an alternative model with a single cavity mode to achieve the same effective Hamiltonian as in Eq.~(\ref{Ham}).